mjhea0/flaskr-tdd/README.md

     );
     ```

-  This will setup a single table with three fields - "id", "title", and "text".
+  This will set up a single table with three fields - "id", "title", and "text".
 SQLite will be used for our RDMS since it's built in to the standard Python library and requires no configuration.

 ## Second Test

 Let's create the basic file for running our application.
-Before that though, we need to write a test first.
+Before that though, we need to write a test.

 1. Simply alter *app-test.py* like so: